iCliniq Logo

 How Is Adie Syndrome Diagnosed?

-In some people, tonic pupil constriction is noticed when the conjunctiva is touched or irritated.
-The doctor will also examine the size of the affected eye and the unaffected eye in dim or darkness and light.
+Some people notice tonic pupil constriction when the conjunctiva is touched or irritated.
+The doctor will also examine the size of the affected and unaffected eyes in dim or dark and light.
+The diagnostic tests are described below:

-In this examination, the device magnifies and illuminates the pupils.
-And the syndrome shows up the symptoms when closely watched.
+• Slit-Lamp Examination: In this examination, the device magnifies and illuminates the pupils.
+The syndrome shows the symptoms when closely watched.

-Starch iodine test and the spoon test are used in the detection of anhidrosis (inability to sweat normally) and to exclude other conditions like Ross or Harlequin syndromes.
+• Sweat Testing: The starch iodine test and the spoon test are used in the detection of anhidrosis (inability to sweat normally) and to exclude other conditions like Ross or Harlequin syndromes (on sweating the skin color changes).

 Can Adie Syndrome Be Reversed?